 Operations management concerns the production and delivery of goods and services.
 This course focuses on those business processes, procedures and strategies used to transform various inputs into finished goods and services.
 Focus is on both understanding how the provision of goods is organized and managed and recognizing potential areas of improvement in the management or production of goods and services.
 Also of major study will be how operations management interfaces with other functional areas and the various issues and problems that traditionally arise in the field of operations management, including those related to technology, globalization, and ethics.
-Course Information: Prerequisites: Completion of or concurrent enrollment in ACC 311 or equivalent and ECO 315 or equivalent, and BUS 501.
+Course Information: Prerequisites: Completion of or concurrent enrollment in ACC 311 or equivalent and ECO 315 or equivalent and BUS 501 (a prerequisite for MBA students only); or BUS 322 or equivalent must be completed before BUS 522.
 Peoria Cohort students must complete ACC 311 or equivalent and ECO 315 or equivalent prior to enrolling in this course.
-Restricted to Graduate and Doctoral - Springfield and Graduate - Peoria.
+Restricted to Graduate and Doctoral -Springfield and Graduate - Peoria.